-Cooking for yourself, whether it’s in your hotel room or the hostel kitchen, is a great way to save money and eat healthy while traveling.
 It’s easy to get into the habit of going out for every meal or eating quick, unhealthy foods.
 While this is fine for a while, it can take its toll on your health and budget if you’re traveling long term.
+Cooking for yourself in your hotel is a great way to save money and eat healthy while traveling.

-Carrying a titanium pot and alcohol stove only adds a few ounces to your luggage.
+Carrying a small pot and camp stove only adds a pound or two to your luggage.
+These items don’t take up much space either.
 To me, having the ability to cook is worth the extra weight and bulk in my pack.
-If I don’t plan to cook for a while, I can ditch the fuel and save some weight.

 Have you tried cooking in your hotel room?
 Share your experience and recipes in the comments below!